getreu/tp-note/README.md

     Note: this error may occur after upgrading Tp-Note due to some incompatible configuration file changes.

-    For now, Tp-Note backs up the existing configuration file and next time it starts, it will create a new one with default values.
+    Tp-Note backs up the existing configuration
+    file and creates a new one with default values."

-As the above error messages suggests, all you need to do is to restart _Tp-Note_ in order to create a new updated configuration file.
+The configuration file backup is stored in the same directory as the newly created configuration file (cf. [Customization section] of _Tp-Note_'s man-page).

 ## Building